 Azfar Rayan: Why Toaster Defense?
 What motivated you to come up with such a unique theme?

-When I had decent platforming mechanics in the game, I actually spent a lot of time creating a story based level.
-I wanted to create a narrative game and spent a lot of time working on things like dialogue and level transitions when you hit the end of the screen, like in Celeste.
-I pretty much had the whole tutorial level blocked out, but then I took a step back to look at the scope of what I was intending to work on.
-As a newbie game developer, would I actually be able to finish this?
-How long would it take?
-What is unique about this platformer?
-I determined that what I was trying to make was too much for a single developer that was still learning C#.
-I pivoted the game to become a single-screen tower defense game with platforming mechanics.
+When the game had decent platforming mechanics, I spent a lot of time creating a story-based level.
+I wanted to create a narrative game, so I spent a lot of time working on things like dialogue and level transitions when you hit the end of the screen, like in Celeste.
+I pretty much had the whole tutorial level blocked out, but then I took a step back to look at the scope of what I intended to work on.

 This was something I thought could be really unique!
 There aren’t very many games like mine, which I’ve come to find out is a blessing and a curse.
 I actually got the idea from seeing a picture of the Mario Bros Arcade game.
-I thought it would be cool for enemies to funnel down from the top, but unlike the arcade game where they go through a pipe and return to the top of the stage, I wanted the enemies to have an objective at the bottom.
+I thought it would be cool for enemies to funnel down from the top, but unlike the arcade game, where they go through a pipe and return to the top of the stage, I wanted the enemies to have an objective at the bottom.
 The objective ended up being to destroy a cute toaster.
 What a cruel task I gave them!

 As for the theme of the game, I’ve always been a fan of movies like Brave Little Toaster and Toy Story.
 I knew that I wanted the characters to be inanimate objects.
 There were a couple of reasons for that.
 The first reason was that, again, I enjoy movies where characters are inanimate objects brought to life, and I wanted to do the same.
 The second reason is that modeling inanimate objects, like a toaster, is much easier to model, rig, and animate than a humanoid character.
 I guess you could say I took the easy path.